Relief of a Winged Genie

-This slab of sculptured relief on gypsum depicts a winged genius (or antediluvian sage) holding a mace.
-It comes from the Northwest Palace of King Ashurnasirpal II in Nimrud.
+This Relief of a Winged Genie on gypsum depicts a recurring motif in the iconography of Assyrian sculpture.
+Winged genies are usually bearded male figures with birds’ wings.
+The genie wears the horned crown of a deity and the elegant jewellery and fringed cloak of an Assyrian royal.
+This well-preserved example comes from the Northwest Palace of King Ashurnasirpal II in Nimrud.
 Nimrud was an ancient Assyrian city located 30 kilometres (20 mi) south of the city of Mosul in northern Iraq.

-Across the centre, the panel is inscribed with the “Standard Inscription” of King Ashurnasirpal II, who reigned between 883–859 BCE as king of Assyria, which in part reads as follows:
+Across the centre, of this panel is inscribed the “Standard Inscription” of King Ashurnasirpal II, who reigned between 883–859 BCE as king of Assyria, which in part reads as:

 “Palace of Assurnasirpal, priest of Assur, the favorite of Bel and Ninurta, the beloved of Anu and Dagan, the Strong one of the great gods, the mighty king, king of the world, king of Assyria …… the valiant hero, who goes hither and yon, trusting in Assur his lord and who is without rival among the princes of the four quarters; the shepherd of the fertile pastures, who fears no opposition; the mighty flood, who has no opponent; the king who subjects the unruly, the entire hosts of the nations’ subjects; the strong man who treads on the necks of his foes, who crushes all his enemies, who shatters the alliance of the rebels; the king, who with the help of the great gods, his lords, proceeds and whose hand has conquered all lands; who has mastered all the mountain regions and has received their tribute, who takes hostages and establishes his power over all the lands.” – “Standard Inscription” of King Ashurnasirpal II